OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - **STO** helps those who ask
 - **762** referenced as a group-related number: 76 members to stay, the rest "no go"
 - Encouragement to maintain patience
+- Some group members are currently dangerous to the mission and should be identified.

 ---

 ## Notable Warnings or Predictions